RaghavO222/LeetCode/242-Valid-Anagram/README.md

 - **Unboxing:** The parallel concept to autoboxing.
 It is the automatic conversion of a wrapper object back into its primitive type (e.g., taking an `Integer` out of a HashMap and treating it as an `int`).
 - *Takeaway:* The array approach is drastically faster because it skips autoboxing and unboxing entirely, manipulating raw primitives in continuous memory.

+### Handling Unicode (Follow-up Question)
+- **The Problem:** The `int[26]` array solution only works for the standard English alphabet.
+Unicode contains over 140,000 characters (including emojis and other languages).
+An array to accommodate Unicode would have to be massively large, and mostly empty.
+- **The Solution:** If inputs contain Unicode, we **must use the HashMap approach**.
+A HashMap is a "sparse" data structure, meaning it only allocates memory for the characters that actually exist in the input string, making it memory-efficient for unpredictable character sets.

 ### Complexity
 - **Time Complexity:** O(N) — We iterate through the strings of length N exactly once.
 Checking the array of size 26 at the end takes O(1) time.
 - **Space Complexity:** O(1) — The array strictly takes 26 spaces, regardless of how massive the input strings are.